Up to 60% off sofas & mattresses — limited‑time deals.

 Is it comfortable for long movie nights?

 Yes, especially if you like a relaxed posture.
-I found comfort improved noticeably once I added pillows to tune lumbar and upper-back support.
+In our testing, comfort improved once we added pillows to fine-tune lumbar and upper-back support.

 How hard is it to keep clean?